Pigker/Pigker.github.io/content/blog/teach-courses/index.md

 ---
-title: Video2URDF Deriving Robot Description from Point Cloud Video
+title: AutoURDF Unsupervised Robot Modeling from Point Cloud Frames Using Cluster Registration
 summary: Train a model that can generate a URDF file from a video of a robot's point cloud.
 date: 2024-11-07
 math: true